-- copying part or all of someone else's work and presenting it as your own - using material directly from books, journals, CDs or the internet without giving its source - building on someone else's ideas without giving their source - buying, stealing or borrowing someone else's work and presenting it as your own - submitting work that someone else, like a parent, coach or subject expert, substantially contributed - not acknowledging any work completed by others for your submitted work or performance - using someone else's words, ideas, designs or work in projects and performance tasks without giving their source - paying someone to write or prepare material - breaching school exam rules - cheating in an HSC exam
+- copying part or all of someone else's work and presenting it as your own - using material directly from books, journals, CDs or the internet without giving its source - building on someone else's ideas without giving their source - buying, stealing or borrowing someone else's work and presenting it as your own - submitting work that someone else, like a parent, coach or subject expert, substantially contributed - not acknowledging any work completed by others for your submitted work or performance - using someone else's words, ideas, designs or work in projects and performance tasks without giving their source

-- using non-approved aids in an assessment task - giving false reasons for not handing in work by the due date - helping another student to engage in malpractice. - being responsible for actions done or omitted to be done that confer an unfair advantage relating to the outcome of any HSC exam - irrespective of whether such actions occur before, during or after such an exam or assessment.
+- paying someone to write or prepare material - breaching school exam rules - cheating in an HSC exam - using generative AI and claiming the work as their own when it has been indicated in the task notification, that generative AI is not allowed - using non-approved aids in an assessment task - giving false reasons for not handing in work by the due date - helping another student to engage in malpractice. - being responsible for actions done or omitted to be done that confer an unfair advantage relating to the outcome of any HSC exam - irrespective of whether such actions occur before, during or after such an exam or assessment.